edgee-cloud/edgee/README.md

 ## Using Nix Flakes

-You can add Edgee to your nix by importing it from github
+You can add Edgee to your nix by importing it from GitHub:

 ```nix
 {
   inputs.edgee.url = "github:edgee-cloud/edgee";
 }
 ```

-We're also published on Flakehub
+Or via Flakehub:

 ```nix
 {
   inputs.edgee.url = "https://flakehub.com/f/edgee-cloud/edgee/*.tar.gz";
 }
 ```

-When running with Nix, make sure to run the server from the same directory as the configuration file.
+⚠️ Note: when running with Nix, remember to run the server from the same directory as the configuration file.

 ## Running as a crate